philipturner/MoltenCL/README.md

 - built-in integration with hipSYCL
 - access to the Metal runtime objects that back OpenCL API types
 - Swift bindings for integration into iOS apps

+Does not support:
+- Shared Virtual Memory
+- Device-side enqueue (this may be possible to emulate, but not supporting for now)
+- OpenCL 2.0 memory consistency model (atomic memory orders besides relaxed)
+- Generic address space

 Operating system support:
 - iOS/tvOS 16+ (may need to compile shaders ahead-of-time for optimal performance)